 When I finally completed my first original record with Rob Chiarelli (Finalmix.com), I was so excited to have my original music produced at that level!

 Lifelong dreams do come true.
-To be making a living creating characters and using my voice in the studio, plus having my original music recorded and represented for licensing – now with Media Creatures, IS a dream come true!
+To be making a living creating characters and using my voice in the studio is such a blessing!
+Having my original music recorded and out there in the world is a cherry on the sundae of life!

 It’s just such an honor to be part of peoples creative process, and to make my contributions with such talented writers, directors, producers, graphic artists, engineers, casting directors…there is so much talent that goes into bringing these projects to life.

 My agents at Atlas Talent Los Angeles and New York play a pivitol role in everything pretty much!
 Thank you TEAM!!

 Things do come together when they are supposed to, even if it is later than you expected in your journey.
 I’m so grateful to be working in this amazing industry.